The Wanderer

 The man nodded, and listened.

-“Scrapes,” said the hare.
+“Scrapes,” said the hare, with the bright certainty of a discovery just made rather than a habit long-held.
 “Shallow hollows in the soft earth, lined with dry grass and dead leaves.
 Dig yourself a scrape each evening, cover yourself over, and you shall be warm and hidden from the wind and the wet.
 It has served me every night of my life.”

 The man was quiet for a moment.